yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfccolorbar-class.md

 ### <a name="parameters"></a>Parametry

 *uiCmdId*<br/>
-[in] Identyfikator polecenia.
+podczas Identyfikator polecenia.
 (Ten parametr jest ignorowany).

 ### <a name="remarks"></a>Uwagi

-Ta metoda wysyła komunikat WM_SETMESSAGESTRING właścicielowi kontrolki paska kolorów.
+Ta metoda wysyła komunikat WM_SETMESSAGESTRING do właściciela kontrolki pasek koloru.

 ## <a name="see-also"></a>Zobacz także